-The LOAD TABLE statement imports text files with one row per line.
+The LOAD TABLE statement imports data from files row by row.
 Both ASCII and binary input files are supported, with either fixed-length fields or variable-length fields ended by a delimiter.

 The INSERT statement moves data into a Sybase IQ table either from a specified set of values, or directly from tables.